gucci-ninja/Soft-Eng-Lecture-Notes/5A/3EA3/README.md

 - programmers are theory users
   - also use features of the programming languages
-  - designers and implementors of new theories
+  - designers and implementers of new theories
 - **stacks, queues, trees** as a case study
   - defining axioms for them
 - programs weren't considered to be mathematical expressions